Most Likely You Go Your Way and I'll Go Mine: Critical comments

 Ben Beaumont-Thomas of The Guardian described "Most Likely You Go Your Way and I'll Go Mine" as "a breakup song whose narrator can't deal with the unpredictability and lack of commitment from their partner".
 Dylan's biographer Robert Shelton felt that the lyrics "for all their mundaneness, build with economy a dialogue of lovers parting".
 Gill also commented on the plainness of the lyrics, and thought that apart from the middle-eight, they were the most "straightforward" from Dylan's output from 1965 and 1966.
 Despite this, commentators have been divided on the effect of the song.
 Mike Marqusee considered that the song was "remarkable for the sustained petty rage" contained in it, and presented "a heady and affecting mix of desire, regret, jealousy, and disgust"; David Yaffe felt the song was "venomous".
-In contrast, Daryl Sanders, author of a book about the recording of Blonde on Blonde, wrote that the song was raltively tame for one tackling a breakup.
+In contrast, Daryl Sanders, author of a book about the recording of Blonde on Blonde, wrote that the song was relatively tame for one tackling a breakup.